 And now, the wit, wisdom, and incredible flat picking of the legendary Arthel Lane "Doc" Watson!

 Here’s an early Doc Watson performance!
 In b/w, a smokin’ version of "Nine Pound Hammer."

 Here's Doc Watson and Jack Lawrence performing "Tennessee Stud."

 Here’s Doc and Earl Scruggs doing 6 minutes of great picking!

 Here’s Doc, Leo Kottke, and the legendary Johnny Gimble in a live performance from “Prairie Home Companion” doing “Just A Little Lovin’”

-	From 1991, Doc in a live performance of “Black Mountain Rag”
+From 1991, Doc very live raving it up on “Black Mountain Rag”

 Here's Chet Atkins, Leo Kottke and Doc Watson performing "Last Steam Engine Train."

 Now for a great live performance set!
 I found all 5 parts of "THE THREE PICKERS" featuring Earl Scruggs, Doc Watson, and Ricky Skaggs.
 For your enjoyment, three of the better guitarists to pick a note!